 Heat olive oil in a large skillet over medium heat.
-Add diced sweet potato and cook for 10-15 minutes, adding a little water if needed so it doesn’t burn, until softened.
-Add zucchini, green and red pepper and continue to cook until tender, about 5-7 minutes, again adding water to the pan, if needed.
+Add diced sweet potato and cook for 10 to 15 minutes, adding a little water if needed so it doesn’t burn, until softened.
+Add zucchini, green and red pepper and continue to cook until tender, about 5 to 7 minutes, again adding water to the pan, if needed.
 Add water or fish stock and stir in coconut milk.
 Bring to a boil, reduce heat, and simmer 2 to 3 minutes.

-Add fish and marinade and simmer for 10-15 minutes, or until fish flakes easily with a fork.
+Add fish and marinade and simmer for 10 to 15 minutes, or until fish flakes easily with a fork.
 Just before serving, stir in green onion and cilantro.
 Serve alone or over rice.

 I grew up in a restaurant family (my parents owned the now closed Quilted Giraffe in NYC) and I've always loved to cook.